 Both accounts will help to ensure that normal business operations are not impacted by frequent employee turn over, since administrative accounts can take up to 2 weeks to create.

 Only a very small subset of users have a secondary or pool account.
 These accounts are used to fulfill specific job functions and are not created for day to day access to IT resources.
-If you still need clarification please complete a remedy request form.
+If you still need clarification please complete a Question for UNH IT webform.

 3. My department currently has a 'generic' account, how is this different from a secondary or pool account?